-Nutrition plays a crucial role in preventing scarring from surgery.
-Some foods carry nutrients that can improve wound healing and strengthen your tissue, while other foods can impede your skin’s repair process and prolong your recovery.
-If you’re following a fad diet or you live on junk food, it’s time to get serious about your nutrition as these diets contain many foods to avoid during wound healing.
+Nutrition plays a crucial role in preventing scarring from surgical procedures.
+Certain foods contain nutrients that can improve wound healing and strengthen your tissue, while other foods can impede your skin’s repair process, increase the risk of infection and prolong your recovery.
+If you’re following a fad diet or you live on junk food, it’s time to get serious about your nutrition as these diets contain many foods best avoided during the healing process.

-During this stage, new connective tissue and microscopic blood vessels known as granulation tissue forms on the surface of the wound.
-For it to be healthy and strong, the blood vessels require an adequate supply of nutrients and oxygen.
-Myofibroblasts cause contraction of cells to pull the wound together.
+During this stage, new connective tissue and microscopic blood vessels (known as granulation tissue) form on the surface of the wound.
+In order to be healthy and strong, your blood vessels require an adequate supply of nutrients and oxygen.
+Myofibroblasts cause contraction of cells to help ‘pull’ the wound together.

-The last phase is the remodelling stage, this is when collagen is remodelled and the wound closes fully.
-Cells used in the initial stages of repair are removed.
-The collagen laid down during the proliferative phase is replaced by collagen that is organised in a denser, tidier way which smooths and strengthens the wound and reduces scar thickness.
-This remodelling phase starts about 3 weeks after the surgery and can last for over a year.
+During the maturation phase, collagen is remodelled as the deeper and topical wounds close fully and skin healing is completed.
+Cells used in the initial stages of repair are removed by the body.
+Temporary collagen laid down during the proliferative phase is replaced by new collagen that is organised in a denser, tidier way which smooths and strengthens the wound and reduces the appearance of scars.
+The remodelling phase starts about three weeks after the surgery and can last for over a year.

 Foods to avoid during wound healing post surgery

 If your nutrition is inadequate, the phases in wound healing are impaired.
 The time it takes for the wound to heal increases and the scar formation will be compromised.
-Here are the key foods to avoid during wound healing following your surgery:
+Here are the key foods to avoid during your body’s wound care response following surgery:

-Collagen and elastin make up a fibrous network that provides your skin with structural stiffness and elasticity and plays a key role in all the phases of wound healing.
-Scar tissue shows a decreased failure resistance, which suggests there is less collagen in the tissue.
-By consuming sugar you’re risking the degradation of collagen and elastin, which means that your scar may form thicker and be more visible.
+Collagen and elastin make up a fibrous network that provides your skin with structure, support and elasticity, playing a key role in all the phases of wound healing.
+By consuming large amounts of sugar you’re risking the degradation of collagen and elastin, increasing your chances of developing side-effects such as scar tissue (hypertrophic or keloid scars).

 Watch out for hidden sugars in processed foods and if you’re tempted to replace sugar with artificial sweeteners to lose weight, read this article first.